 Uniform Values

-Variable Description Value Value Description
+Data element Description Value Value Description Value Description

 FEMALE Indicator of sex 0 Male

 1 Female

 Missing

 .A Invalid

 .C Inconsistent, EDX03, EPR03

 According to the documentation available from the source, "Other/Unknown" includes patients undergoing sex changes, undetermined sex, live births with congenital abnormalities, and patients whose sex was unavailable from any source document.
 The source value for "Other/Unknown" was recoded to missing (.), during HCUP processing of 1988-1992 discharges.